micahcantor/blog/content/blog/extension-developer-emails.md

 >
 > ABOUT US
 >
 > We are a young modern team of specialists engaged in developing products for monetization of browser extensions.
 Our new product called uSearch is a groundbreaking promotion system for sales on the sites.
-The key principle of operation is that in search engines partners' extention will display the advertisers' icon left to the page name thus attracting attention of users.
+The key principle of operation is that in search engines partners' extention [sic] will display the advertisers' icon left to the page name thus attracting attention of users.
 >
 > OUR ADVANTAGES
 >